h0mbre/Learning-C/Assignment-6/README.md

 Hint: Make your life easier by including the `math.h` header file.
 You may have to search online for an additional flag for `gcc` to get your code compiled correctly!

-Extra Credit: Build in a mechanism for checking your solutions which takes the answer and plugs it back into the Formula and hopefully equals `0`.
-Use `if` control flow to check the answer and print the solution.
-If your program fails to check the solution, tell the user to double-check themselves.
+Extra Credit: Build in a mechanism which checks the solution by plugging it back into the formula and seeing if it equals `0`.
+Use `if` control flow to instruct the user to double check all solutions which aren't confirmed (a lot won't be confirmed since they'll be truncated decimals).

 ## Example Output
 ```terminal_session